/ seo-glossary / What Is Average Position? SEO Glossary

 What Is Average Position?

 Average position is a metric in Google Search Console that indicates the mean ranking of your page in search results across all queries it appeared for during a selected time period.
+Google defines the position value as the topmost position occupied by a link to your property or page in search results, averaged across all impressions.
 If your page ranked at position 3 for one query and position 7 for another, its average position for those two queries would be 5.

 This metric provides a high-level view of where your content typically appears in search results.
 Lower numbers are better, with position 1 being the top organic result.
-Position 11 and beyond means your page is on page two or deeper, where clicks drop dramatically.
+Google calculates position from top to bottom on the primary side of the page, then top to bottom on the secondary side.
+In left-to-right languages the left is the primary side, and in right-to-left languages the right side is primary.
+Position 11 and beyond generally means your page is on page two or deeper, where clicks drop dramatically.

 Why Average Position Matters